grigoriy835/sandbox/README.md

-# sandbox
+# GO sandbox

-repo for playing with some languages or frameworks
+there placed some examples and code samples of go code